 Happy Hobbit Ways

-I may have lived like a happy hobbit and I plan on keeping my hobbit ways.
+I live like a happy hobbit, and I plan on keeping my hobbit ways.

 There may also be found money in permanent life changes, says Jody D’Agostini, a New Jersey-based certified financial planner.
 “By spending smarter and in ways that better align with your values, you’ll be happier and your finances will be stronger.”CNBC